Hubizon/Algorithms/README.md

 # Algorithms
 my cpp algorithms

-just a collection of my competetive programming algorithms in the beautiful language cpp
+A collection of a few competetive programming algorithms in c++